No9/cobh/README.md

 Browse
 ------
-In the your favourite web browser go to [localhost:8080](http://localhost:8080) You find a tutorial on the home page.
+In the your favourite web browser go to [localhost:8080](http://localhost:8080) You will find a tutorial on that page.